DreamMaoMao/hycov/README.md

 plugin {
     hycov {
-        overview_gappo = 60 # gaps width from screen edge
-        overview_gappi = 24 # gaps width from clients
+        overview_gappo = 60 # Gaps between the outside of clients and the edge of the screen overview_gappi = 24 # Gaps between clients
+        # Hotarea
-        enable_hotarea = 1 # enable mouse cursor hotarea, when cursor enter hotarea, it will toggle overview
-        hotarea_monitor = all # monitor name which hotarea is in, default is all hotarea_pos = 1 # position of hotarea (1: bottom left, 2: bottom right, 3: top left, 4: top right)
-        hotarea_size = 10 # hotarea size, 10x10
+        enable_hotarea = 1 # Enable "hotarea".
+When you cursor enters the hotarea it will trigger overview mode.
+(Not reccomended if you play games as it can still trigger whilst the game is open) hotarea_monitor = all # Monitor name which hotarea is in, default is all hotarea_pos = 1 # position of hotarea (1: bottom left, 2: bottom right, 3: top left, 4: top right) hotarea_size = 10 # hotarea size, 10x10
+        # Trackpad gestures
         swipe_fingers = 4 # finger number of gesture,move any directory
         move_focus_distance = 100 # distance for movefocus,only can use 3 finger to move
         enable_gesture = 0 # enable gesture

         disable_workspace_change = 0 # disable workspace change when in overview mode
         disable_spawn = 0 # disable bind exec when in overview mode
-        auto_exit = 1 # enable auto exit when no client in overview
-        auto_fullscreen = 0 # auto make active window maximize after exit overview
-        only_active_workspace = 0 # only overview the active workspace
+        auto_exit = 1 # Don't open overview if there are no clients to be opened. auto_fullscreen = 0 # Maximize selected window from overview mode after exit. only_active_workspace = 0 # Only overview windows from the active workspace
-        only_active_monitor = 0 # only overview the active monitor
+        only_active_monitor = 0 # Only overview windows from the active monitor
-        enable_alt_release_exit = 0 # alt swith mode arg,see readme for detail
-        alt_replace_key = Alt_L # alt swith mode arg,see readme for detail
+        enable_alt_release_exit = 0 # If `1` overview mode will automatically exit once you release the assigned alt key. alt_replace_key = Alt_L # Change the modifier key for overview mode, options are [ Alt_L, Alt_R, Super_L, Super_R, Control_L, Control_R, Shift_L, Shift_R ] or a key code e.g. code:133
-        alt_toggle_auto_next = 0 # auto focus next window when toggle overview in alt swith mode click_in_cursor = 1 # when click to jump,the target windwo is find by cursor, not the current foucus window. hight_of_titlebar = 0 # height deviation of title bar hight
+        alt_toggle_auto_next = 0 # Automatically focus the next client in the overview mode, useful in combination with `enable_alt_release_exit` to quickly toggle between clients.

+        click_in_cursor = 1 # when click to jump,the target windwo is find by cursor, not the current foucus window. hight_of_titlebar = 0 # height deviation of title bar hight